pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

-1. print the universe is cracked
+1. print who are you
-2. write down the universe is cracked
+2. write the universe is cracked
 3. write it down who are you

 **Português**